quintuscodes/Proxy-Reliability-using-Proxybroker2/README.md

 <br>

 # Class Diagram
-The portrayed Class Diagram for the Proxy Manager. <br>
+The portrayed Class Diagram for the proxy Manager. <br>
 <br>
 <br>